 We can imagine that among those early hunters and warriors single individuals- one in a century? one in a thousand years?- saw what the others did not; saw that the deer was beautiful as well as edible, that hunting was fun as well as necessary, dreamed that his gods might be not only powerful but holy.
 But as long as each of these percipient persons dies without finding a kindred soul, nothing (I suspect) will come of it; art or sport or spiritual religion will not be born.

-It is when two such persons discover one another, when, whether with immense difficulties and semi-articulate fumblings or with what would seem to us amazing and elliptical speed, they share their vision- it is then that Friendship is born.
-And instantly they stand together in immense solitude.
-Lewis, C.S.
-(1960; 1988).
-The Four Loves. (p.
-65).
-Harvest/HBJ.When considering Lewis’ quote, it’s important not to be distracted or dismissive of the word “friend” or “friendship” within the context of romantic love.
-I remember as a teenager how often a phrase like “just friends” was used to distinguish the seriousness of a relationship, or actually, the lack of seriousness.
-The phrase “strictly platonic” was similarly used, meaning- Yes, we may be spending a lot of time together, but, I assure you, there is nothing sexual happening between us.
+When considering Lewis’ quote, it’s important not to be distracted or dismissive of the word “friend” or “friendship” within the context of romantic love.
+I remember as a teenager how often a phrase like “just friends” was used to define the seriousness of a relationship, or actually, the lack of seriousness.
+The phrase “strictly platonic” was similarly used, meaning- Yes, we may be spending a lot of time together, but, I assure you, nothing sexual is happening!

 To fully appreciate Lewis’ definition of friendship, it’s important to